distributed-community/floating-islands/faq.md

 wrong, it will help you as a backup plan.
 There are many ways to solve problem of providing the needed help to the non-working population.
-This will have to be solved for each island as their people see fit.
+We do not plan to make a country, so this will have to be solved for each island as their people see fit, per island.
 But private pension funds most likely will be happy to help you, even from other countries.